 A. Despite the identified burden(s), identify how the requirements in the rules are still needed and reasonable compared to the burdens.

-The rules must ensure the safety, security, and integrity of the operation of marihuana businesses.
-Any burden is reasonable in the proposed rule changes as it complies with the statutory requirement for its consideration.
+The rules must ensure the safety, security, and integrity of the operation of marihuana facilities.
+Any burden is reasonable in the proposed rules as it complies with the statutory requirement for its consideration.